Direct Support Professional (Full-time)

 - Bachelor’s degree in human services related field preferred

-- 1+ years of experience working with adults with intellectual and developmental disabilities required
+- 1+ years of experience working with individuals with intellectual and developmental disabilities required

 - Experience in using MS Office applications and general computer skills